 Tuak – palm toddy

-Often considered a rurally produced moonshine in Bali, you can find this drink sold in villages in north, central and east Bali, where it is mostly produced.
-Unlike the better known Balinese rice wine of arak, tuak is a milky palm toddy that comes in two variants: sour and sweet, although both offer a sour aftertaste.
 Tuak usually has a lesser alcohol content than arak, but doesn’t keep fresh for long, hence its scarcity in the wild.
-When you do come across a warung selling it, they are usually sold by one-litre plastic jerry cans, or by the glass (with or without ice) just under a dollar.
+When you do come across a warung selling it, they are usually sold by 1-litre plastic jerry cans, or by the glass (with or without ice) and sold for just under a dollar.

 Bintang – Indonesia’s favourite beer